jameshume/jehtech/src/html/verilog.md

 a = 1'b0; // At 40ns
 ```

+Note the following:

+> The most fundamental non-synthesizable piece of code is a delay statement.
+The FPGA has no concept of time,
+> so it is impossible to tell the FPGA to wait for 10 nanoseconds. [[Ref]](https://nandland.com/lesson-6-synthesizable-vs-non-synthesizable-code/)

 ### Forever Loops
 Is an infinite loop. useful for generating clock signals in test benches.
 The following generates a clock with a period of 2 nanoseconds: